Paul Johnson (rugby league, born 1978): Bradford Bulls

-Warrington Wolves
+Later career

 Johnson joined Warrington from the Bradford side in 2007.

+In October 2010, Johnson was signed by Crusaders after being released by Wakefield.
+He made his final Super League appearance in September 2011 against former club Wigan, announcing his retirement shortly after the game.

 International career

 In 1998, Johnson played for Emerging England in a 15–12 victory over Wales.

 Johnson made his Great Britain début in 2001, went on to play in the 2004 and 2005 Rugby League Tri-Nations.
 Johnson was voted 'Back of the Series' against Australia in 2001.

 Johnson was then selected in the Great Britain team to compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final against Australia he played from the interchange bench in the Lions' 44–4 loss.

 He missed a large part of the 2005's Super League X with shoulder and thumb injuries but was in sensational form on his return and gained selection for the Tri Nations tournament, scoring a hat-trick against New Zealand.

 Personal life

 In February 2003 his younger brother, Wigan academy player Craig Johnson, was killed in a car crash along with Billy-Joe Edwards, a promising Wigan academy player and younger brother of former Wigan player Shaun Edwards.